tyconsulting/blog.tyang.github.io/_posts/2022/2022-01-13-azure-sql-vm.md

 Azure SQL VM only supports 1 DB engine instance per VM and it is the default instance (MSSQLServer).

+**Anti-Virus Exclusions**

+For SQL servers, certain files and folders need to be excluded in the AV client.
+If you happen to use the Microsoft Antimalware VM extension on your Azure VMs, I have previously posted a solution to configure AV exclusions for SQL VMs via Azure Policy.
+You can find my solution here: [Azure Policy for Deploy Anti-malware VM Extension for SQL VMs](https://blog.tyang.org/2021/10/03/azure-policy-deploy-ms-antimalware-ext-for-sql-vm/)

 ## Troubleshooting Tips

 **Ext_SqlIaaSExtensionError: Error: 'Healthy'**